Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

 He wrote about her in his poetry collection, Love is a Dog from Hell.
 She left him for a dental student.

 The male, for all his bravado and exploration, is the loyal one, the one who generally feels love.
-The female is skilled at betrayal and torture and damnation.— Charles Bukowski
+The female is skilled at betrayal and torture and damnation.

 Pseudonym of a woman who had regular trysts with Bukowski during the 1970s.
-He named her, “Tanya” in his novel, Women, and was less than kind about her.
-She got her own back by writing her own book about him entitled, Blowing My Hero.
+In his novel, Women, he named her “Tanya” and was less than kind about her.
+She got her own back by writing her own book about him entitled Blowing My Hero.